-PCP Morocco will focus on several priority industrial sectors and areas, namely agribusiness, E-commerce and industry 4.0, circular economy and waste management, energy, industrial zones, and South-South cooperation.
+PCP Morocco will focus on several priority industrial sectors and areas, namely industrial zones, agro-industry, energy, circular economy, Industry 4.0 and E-Commerce.
 The programme will also integrate cross-cutting issues such as statistics, gender mainstreaming, partnerships, and South-South and triangular cooperation.

 NATIONAL DEVELOPMENT GOALS

 PCP Morocco supports the following national targets from the Industrial Acceleration Plan 2014-2020, inter alia:

 An inter-ministerial national coordination body is established under the leadership of the Government of Morocco.

 The PCP Morocco Programme Document will be signed by the UNIDO Director General and the Government of Morocco during an official signing ceremony planned for the first quarter of 2019.